ksonnet/ksonnet/docs/concepts.md

 ### Prototype

-Prototypes are often used as the basis for components; they are the reason that `ks generate` allows you to quickly move from a blank app to multiple complete manifests.
+Prototypes are *examples* that you can use as the basis for your components.
+By `ks generate`-ing components from prototypes, you can quickly move from a blank app to multiple complete manifests.

+*Although you can use these components right away, they are really intended as a starting point.* If a prototype-generated component does not fully address your needs, you can directly modify its Jsonnet afterwards (e.g. adding parameters).

 By itself, a prototype is a pre-written but incomplete manifest: